phnx-im/docs/src/spec/glossary.md

 ## Push-token encryption key

-A symmetric encryption key that a client uses to encrypt its push-token on its QS QS client record.
+A symmetric encryption key that a client uses to encrypt its push-token on its QS client record.
 It is part of the client's encrypted [QueueConfig](glossary.md#sealed-queue-config).

 ## QueueConfig extension